Not thrilled with your inkjet printer? Let’s see what’s really happening.

 - Check your connected device speeds.
 Low RAM computers, slow internet connection speeds, and overburdened print managers can stall the progression of print jobs.

 - Inkjet printers, by their nature, are slower due to quality.
+Good things come to those who wait.
 We don’t mean to say that inkjet printers are of lower quality — their prints are actually of higher quality.
 Because inkjets printers are best at printing full-color, high-resolution images, this is going to take more time.
 Between mixing colors and covering more of the paper surface, this will naturally take more time.